cabforum/smime/SBR.md

 ### 3.2.6 Validation of authority

-Before commencing to issue `Organization-validated` and `Sponsor-validated`  Certificates for an Applicant, the CA or RA SHALL use a Reliable Method of Communication to verify the authority and approval of an Applicant Representative to act as an Enterprise RA, to request issuance or revocation of Certificates, or to assign reponsibilities to others to act in these roles.
+Before commencing to issue `Organization-validated` and `Sponsor-validated`  Certificates for an Applicant, the CA or RA SHALL use a Reliable Method of Communication to verify the authority and approval of an Applicant Representative to perform one or more of the following:
+*  to act as an Enterprise RA;
+*  to request issuance or revocation of Certificates; or
+*  to assign reponsibilities to others to act in these roles.

 The CA or RA MAY establish a process that allows an Applicant to specify the individuals who may act as Applicant Representatives on an ongoing basis.
 The CA SHALL provide an Applicant with a list of its authorized Applicant Representatives upon the Applicant's verified written request.